 If you’ve just started your ‘ditching the booze’ journey or it’s your first Christmas sober, the chances are this may be a stressful time.
 Expectations are high and most of us tend to be people pleasers!
 When you’re ditching the booze it’s important to make that non-negotiable, put yourself first.
 That doesn’t mean be selfish, it’s the season of goodwill to all men after all, but it does mean take good care of yourself!

-So instead of ‘treats’ think of the sweets, puds et al over Christmas and New Year as ‘cheats’
+So instead of ‘treats’ think of the sweets, puds et al over Christmas and New Year as ‘cheats’.

+Of course, you will want some ‘cheats’ – you’re human, but set yourself some boundaries rather than going totally over the top and then feeling crap.
 Save your ‘cheats’ for the things you really like.
 I am not a fan of Christmas pudding or cake, I wouldn’t dream of eating it at any other time of the year, so I’m going to make my commitment that I won’t eat it.
-End of, Just like I won’t be drinking alcohol.
+End of.
+Just like I won’t be drinking alcohol.
 Thinking about it, do I really like mince pies?
 No actually, so I won’t be eating those either.
-If unlike me you do ‘crave’ all of the above then decide which one you want most and make that your ‘cheat’ (but be realistic and don’t have them all!).
+If unlike me, you do ‘crave’ all of the above then decide which one you want most and make that your ‘cheat’ (but be realistic and don’t have them all!).

 If you find it hard to stop at one or two ‘cheats’ then you could also choose a better option, there are plenty of healthier sweet treats that don’t have the excess sugar in them, sure they still have sugar but there is a scale, and these are on the better end, and add in a few nutritious bits of protein and these will satisfy you more than empty calories: